|Home | About | Requirements & Courses | Faculty & Advisors | Knaster & Shapiro Awards | News & Events|

 Integrative Seminars have limited enrollments (usually no more than 18) in order to promote discussion and collaborative learning.
 These courses require substantial written work (in the range of 20 pages or more) that may take the form of either a final research paper or an analytical essay.
 For a research paper, the student will construct a research question, gather primary or secondary material, and perform original analysis.
 An annotated bibliography and literature review may also be required.
 For an analytical essay, students should synthesize the materials covered in the course, and bring their original ideas and analysis to bear on these materials.
 As appropriate, Integrative Seminars may include a substantial creative work in place of a research paper or analytical essay.
 Finally, these courses may also include exams in addition to written work.

 American Studies majors must take at least one Integrative Seminar.
 Students who elect not to complete a Senior Special Project of Honors Thesis are required to take an additional Integrative Seminar that is relevant to their course of study in the major (cluster).
 Students who take additional integrative seminars may count these courses toward the cluster requirement of two courses at the 100+ level.
 A student cannot double count their required Integrative Seminar for their cluster.

 Internships for Credit (AMER99)

 The American Studies Program at Tufts encourages its students to learn from and become engaged in their community, including the Greater Boston metropolitan area.
 Students wishing to pursue an American Studies internship for academic credit must:

 Students may register for the internship pass/fail or for a letter grade.
-American Studies majors who wish to count the internship for credit toward their major requirements (either for the cluster or as an elective) must receive approval from their advisor and the Director, and must receive a letter grade, not pass/fail.
-Only one internship may be counted toward the American Studies major.
+American Studies majors who wish to count the internship for credit toward their major requirements (either for the cluster or as an elective) must receive approval from their major advisor and the American Studies program director, and must receive a letter grade, not pass/fail.
+Only one internship may count toward the American Studies major.